mdbrnd/Quick21/server/README.md

 ## Overview

-This is the backend for the Quick21 Blackjack game, built with Node.js (Express) and mainly socket.io.
+This is the backend for the Quick21 Blackjack game, built with Node.js using Express.js and mainly Socket.IO.
 It handles user authentication, game logic, storage, and real-time communication.
 The server serves the build from the client using Node.

 ### Available Scripts